 An immediate family member is:

 Under the Fair Work Act 2009 national system, permanent full-time employees are entitled to 10 days of paid personal/carer’s leave per year.
-Permanent part-time employees and permanent employees with variable hours are entitled to 1/26th of their ordinary hours in paid personal/carer’s leave.
-Employees roll over any unused time but will not ordinarily receive a payout for unused sick leave once they retire or leave the company (unless the employee’s Modern Award or enterprise agreement provides for differently).
+Permanent part-time employees and full-time employees with variable hours are entitled to 1/26th of their ordinary hours in paid personal/carer’s leave.
+Employees roll over any unused time but will not ordinarily receive a payout for unused sick leave once they retire or leave the company (unless the employee’s Modern Award or enterprise agreement provides for otherwise).

 Full-time and part-time employees accumulate sick and carer’s leave during each year of employment.
-It starts accumulating from an employee’s first day of work and is based on their ordinary hours of work.
+It starts accumulating on an employee’s first day of work and is based on their ordinary hours of work.
 The balance at the end of each year carries over to the next year.

 To calculate your sick and carer’s leave entitlements, use the Leave Calculator on the Fair Work Ombudsman website.

 Once up and running, the “Secure Work Pilot Scheme” will entitle casual workers to five days’ worth of sick and carer’s pay.
-The two-year pilot will be offered to employees in highly casualised sectors such as hospitality workers, aged care workers, cleaners, security guards and supermarket staff.
+The two-year pilot will be offered to employees in highly casualised sectors such as hospitality workers, aged care workers, cleaners, security guards, and supermarket staff.